Standalone to Cluster Migration

 Import the backed-up MongoDB data into the new environment (remember to modify the actual path to

-/your_path/mongorestore --host 127.0.0.1 -u root -p 123456 --authenticationDatabase admin --numParallelCollections=6 --numInsertionWorkersPerCollection=2 -d $dbname --gzip --dir /data/recover/mongodb_dump/$dbname/
+mongorestore)for dbname in $(ls /data/recover/mongodb_dump/);do/your_path/mongorestore --host 127.0.0.1 -u root -p 123456 --authenticationDatabase admin --numParallelCollections=6 --numInsertionWorkersPerCollection=2 -d $dbname --gzip --dir /data/recover/mongodb_dump/$dbname/done-

-done- For large datasets, restoration takes time; you may adjust the following parameters:
+For large datasets, restoration takes time; you may adjust the following parameters:

-specifies the number of worker threads per collection.
+--numParallelCollectionsspecifies the number of collections processed in parallel bymongorestore.
+Default is 4.
+The example uses 6; adjust as needed depending on server performance.--numInsertionWorkersPerCollectionspecifies the number of worker threads per collection.
 Default is 1.
 This example uses 2; adjust as needed for hardware.

-- You can also run this command in the background using
+You can also run this command in the background using

-/your_path/mongorestore --host 127.0.0.1 -u root -p 123456 --authenticationDatabase admin --numParallelCollections=6 --numInsertionWorkersPerCollection=2 -d "$dbname" --gzip --dir "/data/recover/mongodb_dump/$dbname/"
+nohup:nohup bash -c 'for dbname in $(ls /data/recover/mongodb_dump/); do/your_path/mongorestore --host 127.0.0.1 -u root -p 123456 --authenticationDatabase admin --numParallelCollections=6 --numInsertionWorkersPerCollection=2 -d "$dbname" --gzip --dir "/data/recover/mongodb_dump/$dbname/"done' > mongorestore.log 2>&1 &

 -